-- (i) a) A. The Company has maintained proper records showing full particulars, including quantitative details and situation of the property, plant and equipment. - B. The Company has maintained proper records showing full particulars of intangible assets. - b) The property, plant and equipment were physically verified during the year by the Management which, in our opinion, provides for physical verification at reasonable intervals.
-According to the information and explanation given to us, no material discrepancies were noticed on such verification. - c) The Company does not have any immovable properties and hence reporting under clause 3(i)(c) of the Order is not applicable. - d) The Company has not revalued any of its property, plant and equipment (including right of use assets) and intangible assets during the year. - e) No proceedings have been initiated during the year or are pending against the Company as at 31 March 2022 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (ii) a) The Company does not have any inventory and hence reporting under clause 3(ii)(a) of the Order is not applicable. - b) According to the information and explanations given to us, at any point of time of the year, the Company has not been sanctioned any working capital facility from banks or financial institutions and hence reporting under clause 3(ii)(b) of the Order is not applicable. - (iii) a) In our opinion and according to the information and explanations given to us, the Company has made investments in units of mutual funds (Other parties), but has not provided any guarantee or security and granted any loans or advances in the nature of loans, secured or unsecured, to Companies, Firms, Limited Liability Partnerships or any other parties during the year, and hence reporting under clause 3(iii) of the Order with respect to any guarantee, security, loans or advances in the nature of loans is not applicable. - b) The investments made are not, prima facie, prejudicial to the Company's interest. - (iv) According to the information and explanations given to us, the Company has not granted any loans, made investments or provided guarantees or securities and hence reporting under clause 3(iv) of the Order is not applicable. - (v) The Company has not accepted any deposit or amounts which are deemed to be deposits.
-Hence, reporting under clause 3(v) of the Order is not applicable. - (vi) Having regard to the nature of the Company's business / activities, reporting under clause 3(vi) of the Order is not applicable. - (vii) According to the information and explanations given to us, in respect of statutory dues: - a) Undisputed statutory dues, including Goods and Service tax, Provident Fund, Employees' State Insurance, Income-tax, Sales Tax, Service Tax, Value Added Tax, cess and other material statutory dues applicable to the Company have been regularly deposited by it with the appropriate authorities in all cases during the year.
+- c) The company has not provided any loans or advances in the nature of loans, and hence reporting under the clause (iii)(c) of the Order is not applicable. - d) According to the information and explanation given to us, the company has not provided any loans or advances in the nature of loans, and hence reporting under the clause (iii)(d) of the Order is not applicable. - e) No loans or advances in the nature of loan granted by the Company, hence reporting under clause (iii)(e) is not applicable. - f) According to information and explanations given to us and based on the audit procedures performed, the Company has not granted any loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment during the year.
+Hence, reporting under clause (iii)(f) is not applicable. - According to the information and explanations given to us, the Company has not (iv) granted any loans, made investments or provided guarantees or securities that are covered under the provisions of sections 185 or 186 of the Companies Act, 2013, and hence reporting under clause (iv) of the Order is not applicable. - The Company has not accepted any deposit or amounts which are deemed to be (v) deposits.
+Hence, reporting under clause (v) of the Order is not applicable. - Having regard to the nature of the Company's business / activities, reporting (vi) under clause (vi) of the Order is not applicable. - (vii) According to the information and explanations given to us, in respect of statutory dues: - (a) Undisputed statutory dues, including Goods and Service tax, Provident Fund, Employees' State Insurance, Income-tax, cess and other material statutory dues applicable to the Company have been regularly deposited by it with the appropriate authorities in all cases during the year.

-We have been informed that the provisions of Excise and Custom are not applicable to the Company.
+We have been informed that the provisions of Sales Tax, Service Tax, duty of Custom, duty of Excise and Value Added Tax are not applicable to the Company.

-There were no undisputed amounts payable in respect of Goods and services tax, Provident Fund, Employees' State Insurance, Income-tax, Sales Tax, Service Tax, Value Added Tax, cess and other material statutory dues in arrears as at 31 March 2022 for a period of more than six months from the date they became payable.
+There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Employees' State Insurance, Income-tax, cess and other material statutory dues in arrears as at March 31, 2023 for a period of more than six months from the date they became payable.